tensorflow/tensorflow/README.md

 under the [tf-nightly](https://pypi.python.org/pypi/tf-nightly) and [tf-nightly-gpu](https://pypi.python.org/pypi/tf-nightly-gpu) project on pypi.
 Simply run `pip install tf-nightly` or `pip install tf-nightly-gpu` in a clean environment to install the nightly TensorFlow build.
-We support CPU and GPU packages on Linux, Mac, and Windows.
+TensorFlow supports CPU and GPU packages on Linux, Mac, and Windows.